© Crown copyright 2020

 - providing hand drying facilities (paper towels or electrical dryers)

 On entering and leaving a community facility everyone, including staff, should be asked to wash their hands thoroughly for at least 20 seconds using soap and water or to use hand sanitiser if hand washing facilities are not available.

-In England, face coverings are currently required by law to be worn in the following settings: shops, supermarkets, indoor transport hubs, indoor shopping centres, banks, building societies, post offices and on public transport.
-From 8 August, face coverings will be required by law to be worn in a greater number of public indoor settings including: museums, galleries, cinemas, places of worship, and public libraries.
+In England, face coverings are currently required by law to be worn in the following settings: shops, supermarkets, indoor transport hubs, indoor shopping centres, community facilities, banks, building societies, post offices and on public transport.

 Evidence suggests that wearing a face covering does not protect you.
 However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.
 If you have symptoms of COVID-19, you and your household must isolate at home; wearing a face covering does not change this.